 At Manchester Health Academy (MHA) our Curriculum is set up to develop students’ cultural capital and knowledge of the world that will support our students to develop a sense of purpose within society, where they become active citizens and contributors.
 To us the curriculum is more than academic achievement; rather it encompasses a child’s whole experience of growing up in modern Britain and having equal opportunities.
 Our Curriculum begins before a child starts at MHA with our strong primary school links and builds on their learning gained in these early years through a strong relationship with partner primary school leadership teams.
 MHA strives to support our students to become the best they can through developing their understanding of health, academic, artistic and personal growth.
 MHA provides a structured, supportive but challenging and enriching range of opportunities leading towards their future aspirations for life after MHA.

 At the Academy we operate on a two-week timetable where students are taught 5 one-hour lessons per day.
 In addition, the tutorial programme develops curriculum links as well as developing resilient and aspirational learners.

 Students develop skills and knowledge in a Key Stage 3 curriculum model which includes the following areas;

-The essential curriculum, which develops student’s skills in areas such as:
+We develop student’s skills across the curriculum in areas such as: